 Perksy is an app for iOS that pays you to answer short, 1-2 minute questions about your lifestyle.
-It's definitely the most fun money making app I've ever used.
+It's definitely the most enjoyable money making app I've ever used.

-I quickly earned enough points on the app to cash out a $25 gift card, so it's super legit as well!
-Try it out here.
+After using Perksy for about 6 months (that seems like a long time but I probably spent less than an hour actually on the app) I earned enough points on to cash out a $25 gift card, so it's super legit as well!